Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 While my “beef” isn’t with Senior Life as a company, it is with the philosophy behind selling only one product.

-Senior Life is a great insurance company.
+Senior Life Insurance Company is a great insurer.
 They’ve helped countless families in their time of need.

 However, I believe Senior Life’s sales strategy of singularly representing one carrier may adversely affect agent profitability as well as quality of coverage offered to the client.